Martin-Moras/obsidian-git-sync/4. Human/Carl Jung.md

 	the mask that we make others think we are.

-1. The Shadow, the Dark Side, the Unknown, the Hidden Self the dark
+1. The Shadow, the Dark Side, the Unknown, the Hidden Self the dark side of our Persona. what we don't like in others might be a shadow in us, that we project on to them.
 ## Collective Unconscious
-Here are Archetypes

-4. The Anima, the Feminine Side, the Soul, the Muse
+4. The Anima, the Feminine Side, the Soul, the Muse is in every men's psyche.

-5. The Animus, Masculine Side, the Spirit, the Guide
+1. The Animus, Masculine Side, the Spirit, the Guide is in every women's psyche.

 ### Archetypes
 1. The Self, the Wise Old Man/Woman, the Spirit, the Higher Self